paszu/3DSRepo/Part-5-(arm9loaderhax-&-Cakes).md

 We will also setup the ability to launch Decrypt9 from arm9loaderhax, giving us the ability to unbrick our SysNAND from situations that would normally brick us by restoring from backup.

-> 10:15 AM \<giga-ganon> wow part 5 is long! is it really necessary?
-> 10:16 AM <%Plailect> it wouldn't be there if it weren't necessary

 #### What you need

 * [boot_config.ini](https://gist.github.com/Plailect/66566928c286de6ecf61)